-Wonga Beach is a coastal community located on sandy beach between Rocky Point and the Daintree River.
-There is a variety of land zoning uses and ecological communities at Wonga Beach.
-The following section outlines the DSC land zoning and vegetation and faunal communities that have been identified in literature review and validated during site visits and surveys.
+Wonga Beach is a coastal community located on a sandy beach between Rocky Point and the Daintree River.
+It is bordered by the Great Barrier Reef Marine Park to the east and the Wet Tropics World Heritage Area to the west.
+As a result, there are a variety of land zoning uses and ecological communities at Wonga Beach.
+The following section outlines the DSC land zoning and vegetation and faunal communities identified in the literature review and supported by the findings of the site visits and surveys.